oobecomau/desktop.gov.au/docs/blueprint/platform.md

 The Docker container is supported on Windows 10 and Windows Server version 1709 and later, Ubuntu versions 14.04, 16.04 and 18.04, and Red Hat Enterprise Linux (RHEL) and CentOS 7.2 or later.
 The image can be deployed on VMs either hosted on-premises or within Azure, provided suitable network connectivity from the proxy/firewall devices is available.

-Log Collector Design Decisions for agencies that use a centralised internet gateway.
+Log Collector Design Decisions for organisations that use a centralised internet gateway.

 Decision Point | Design Decision | Justification
 --- | --- | ---